Doble steam car: Detroit

-The Doble Detroit caused a sensation at the 1917 New York Motor Show and over 5,000 deposits were received for the car, with deliveries scheduled to begin in early 1918.
-However, the Doble brothers had not entirely worked out various design and manufacturing issues, and although the car received good notices and several thousand advance orders were placed, very few were actually built, estimates ranging from 11 to as many as 80.
-Abner Doble blamed his company's production failure on the steel shortages caused by World War I, but the Doble Detroit was mechanically unsatisfactory.
-Those few customers who had received completed cars complained that they were sluggish and unpredictable, some even reversing when they should have gone forward.
-In addition, the Doble brothers were divided by Abner's insistence on taking credit for the company's technical achievements, and John Doble ended up suing Abner for patent infringement, whereupon Abner left Detroit for California.

-John Doble died of lymphatic cancer at the age of 28 in 1921, and the surviving brothers reunited in Emeryville, California, setting up under the name of Doble Steam Motors.
-They managed to solve most of the remaining engineering problems and added even more innovations which increased the cars' acceleration and reliability.

 Steam powered tanks

 During WW1 Doble's Detroit steam motors were used in two prototype tanks.
 One was the Holt Manufacturing Company steam-powered tank.
 This tank underwent trials in February 1918, but no further models were made.
 The other was a Steam Tank project by the Corps of Engineers.
 The Corps had created a successful flame-thrower in November 1917 and decided to mount it on a tank.
 Funding for the project was made by the Endicott and Johnson Shoe Company.
 The tank was similar in design to British heavy tanks of the period.
 It weighed 50-tons and was powered by two Doble steam engines.